Fernando Meligeni

 Fernando Ariel Meligeni (born 12 April 1971), nicknamed Fininho (diminutive form in Portuguese for thin), is a Brazilian former professional tennis player.
 He won three singles (and 7 doubles) titles and reached the semifinals of both the 1999 French Open and the 1996 Summer Olympics.
-He was known for taking matches to the limit (tiebreaks and five sets).
-His favorite surface was clay.
+In the last match of his career, he won the gold medal in men's singles at the 2003 Pan American Games, defeating former world No. 1 Marcelo Rios in the final.
+Meligeni was known for taking matches to the limit, sometimes winning in tiebreaks and five sets, and his favorite surface was clay.

 Personal life

 Meligeni was born in Buenos Aires, Argentina but moved with his family to São Paulo, Brazil, when he was four years old.
 He is of Italian descent.
 He has a younger sister, Paula, the mother of two tennis players, Felipe and Carolina Meligeni Alves.
 He applied to get Brazilian citizenship as a teenager, and took him five years to complete the process.
 He is married to actress Carol Hubner, with whom he has two children.

 Tennis career

 Juniors

 As a junior, he won the traditional Orange Bowl in 1989, finishing No. 3 in the world junior rankings in the same year.